cct-datascience/group-procedures/.github/ISSUE_TEMPLATE/onboarding-checklist.md

     -   Each full time employee will be allocated:
         -   A computer, two monitors, a mouse/track pad/pointing device, a keyboards, and a docking station
         -   Enough outlets and ethernet ports to meet your needs.
 We can get additional routers / power strips as needed.
-        -   Office supplies - there should be plenty of the basics: pens, pencils, paper, etc. If need more of anything, please ask.
+        -   Office supplies—there should be plenty of the basics: pens, pencils, paper, etc. If need more of anything, please ask.
     -   If you need anything further, just ask.
 -   [ ] When your equipment arrives, complete a "University of Arizona Certification Statement For Off-Campus Location/Use of Equipment" (from HR).